originphp/website/source/docs/models.md

 When saving records you can pass an array of options

-- validate: default is true, whether to validate data
+- validate: default is `true`, whether to validate data
-- callbacks: default is true. whether to trigger callbacks such as beforeSave etc.
+- callbacks: default is `true`. whether to trigger callbacks such as beforeSave etc.
-- transaction: default is true, whether to wrap the save in a database transaction
+- transaction: default is `true`, whether to wrap the save in a database transaction
-- associated: default is true. here you can specify an array of associated model names that you want to save data for, or true or false. true will enable saving on the first level of assocations.
+- associated: default is `true`. here you can specify an array of associated model names that you want to save data for, or true or false. true will enable saving on the first level of assocations.

 ## Updating a single column

-If you need to just update one column, note no validation or callbacks will be triggered when using saveField
+If you need to just update one column, note that no validation checks or callbacks will be triggered when using `updateColumn`.

 ```php
     $this->Article->updateColumn(1024,'title','New Article Title');